nf-core/pathogensurveillance/docs/output.md

 </details>

-BUSCO is used to extract gene for phylogenetic analysis of eukaryotes and asses assembly completeness.
+BUSCO is used to extract genes from eukaryotic assemblies for phylogenetic analysis and assess assembly completeness.

 ### Downloads